voxpupuli/puppet-zabbix/README.md

 ##Rspec

 Currently in progress.
 At the moment only the agent has an basic rspec test.
 The rest will be in the near future.
-The goal is for all rspec test in version 0.1.1.
+The goal is for all rspec test in version 0.2.0.

 * agent_spec.rb
-At the moment, only zabbix::agent has an rspec test.
-A few basic things are tested, like the 'it should contain" package/service and some files.
-The test needs to be expanded with all parameters, so this will be done in the near future.
+* repo_spec.rb
+* proxy_spec.rb

 ##Todo
 The following is an overview of todo actions:

   - Create rpsec tests.
-  - Support for other linux systems.
   - Better documentation.
   - Use of the zabbix-api:
     - automatically creating hosts in the webinterface
     - automatically assing templates to hosts

-  - Please send me suggestions!
+Please send me suggestions!

 ##Note